-Every year, there are thousands of students who participate in several Entrance Exams.
+Every year, there are thousands of students who participate in several Competitive Exams.
 Mathematics is considered to be one of the toughest parts for exams like JEE, NEET, and other relevant examination.
 A large number of students are afraid of Mathematics and it is a very common myth that once cannot score well in this subject.
 But this is not true.
 With hard work and dedication, one can crack any exam.
 Roughly around half of the question paper is made up of the quantitative section.
 It may include questions ranging from Algebra to Geometry and a lot more.

 Strengthen your Basics